numist/numi.st/symbols.md

                         matchGaps.push(gap);
                     }
                 }
-                queryIndex++; // Move to the next character in the query targetIndexLastMatch = targetIndex; // Update the last match index }
+                needleIndex++; // Move to the next character in the needle haystackIndexLastMatch = haystackIndex; // Update the last match index }
-            targetIndex++; // Always move to the next character in the target }
+            haystackIndex++; // Always move to the next character in the haystack }

-        if (queryIndex !== query.length) {
+        if (needleIndex !== needle.length) {
-            // No match: not all query characters were found in sequence return 0;
+            // No match: not all needle characters were found in sequence return 0;
         }